MIRA Gallery presents

 Jessika exhibits regularly, and her work is held in private collections across Australia, Switzerland, the USA, Japan, and the UK, as well as in collaborative projects with hotels and restaurants.

-Artists including Tamzin Blair (NZ) and Alyson Hayes (AU) have participated in exhibitions and projects under her curatorial guidance.
+Artists including Tamzin Blair (New Zealand) and Alyson Hayes (Australia) have participated in exhibitions and projects presented through MIRA Gallery.